-And may be reached by telephone (from Belgium) at 03 201 49 11.
+They may also be reached by telephone (from Belgium) at 03 201 49 11.
 Security officials are not suggesting that people avoid public transportation systems; rather, they are asking they do so with an increased awareness of their surroundings.
 Things to look for: